 What's the connection with "flipped" classes?

 A flipped class inverts the traditional process of learning basic material in class and applying it for homework.
 In a flipped class, students are responsible for learning more of the material on their own and then spend much more class time applying what they learn and receiving feedback.
 The work done in class is usually a form of active learning.
-This video helps explain the concept.

 Related Kaneb Center workshops